-¶ And the priest sprinkles the blessed bread with holy water.
-The deacon or a server, now standing to the right of the priest, holds the tray of bread.
-The people approach, kiss the hand cross and the priest's hand, receive a portion of the bread, and then quietly return to their places.

-After the distribution of the blessed bread, the sacred ministers, having entered the sanctuary, bow to the altar and the celebrant (concelebrants and deacon) kiss it, and giving thanks to God, with heads covered, they go to the sacristy in the usual manner.
+¶And the priest sprinkles the antidoron with holy water.
+The deacon or a server, now standing to the right of the priest, holds the tray of antidoron.
+The people approach, kiss the Cross and the priest's hand, receive a portion of the antidoron, and then quietly return to their places.
+After the distribution of the antidoron, the sacred ministers, having entered the sanctuary, bow to the altar and kiss it, and giving thanks to God, with heads covered, they go their way.